Hyperparameter Transfer with Mixture-of-Expert Layers: Other design details and experiment results

 for some $\alpha$.
 In particular, the object of interest in studying this type of loss is (1) what is a concrete desiderata with respect to load balancing penalty in terms of max-update principles, and (2) whether there exists a suitable parameterization and a fixed scale of $\alpha$ throughout training such that max-update principles will be upheld.

 When the backward pass with $L_{\operatorname{load}}$ is involved, all parameters receive a gradient from the regularizer.
 Therefore, a natural choice could be forcing for all parameters groups, so that cross-validation loss and load balancing regularization are on the same scale.
-However, the practical implications may be more complex as (a) the router matrix at each layer is predominantly responsible for the load balancing at this layer, and it is not clear whether it is desirable or not for FFN or self-attention modules to receive the same gradient norm from load balancing (in other layers) as they would from cross-entropy, or if one router matrix in some layer needs to receive gradients from load-balancing other layers.
-One possible remedy is to restrict per-layer load balancing gradients to only the router matrix of that specific layer, but this seems to deviate from known practices nonetheless.
+However, the practical implications may be more complex as the router matrix at each layer is predominantly responsible for the load balancing at this layer, and it is not clear whether it is desirable or not for FFN or self-attention modules to receive the same gradient norm from load balancing (in other layers) as they would from cross-entropy, or if one router matrix in some layer needs to receive gradients from load-balancing other layers.
+For instance, should the MLP in Layer 1 be responsible (in terms of gradient scale) for load balancing in Layer 10?
+Furthermore, when we finally justify HP transfer on training or validation loss, usually the object of study is only concerning cross-entropy and not with the regularized load-balancing loss.
+So the tradeoff between better validation loss versus strict uniform balance in early training \cite{dai2024deepseekmoe, liu2024deepseek} cannot be evaluated fairly without making restricting assumptions.

-Furthermore, under the standard Switch-transformer \cite{fedus2022switchtransformersscalingtrillion} framework with softmax activation, it's possible for a phase transition where router logits (expert mixing coefficients) go from near uniform (at initialization) to close to one-hot, making designing the desiderata for HP transfer and $\alpha$ scale tricky.
-Whereas in our case, the un-normalized mixing coefficients $g$'s through a sigmoid gate are always bounded and well-behaved.

-Finally, when we finally justify HP transfer on training or validation loss, usually the object of study is only concerning cross-entropy and not with the regularized load-balancing loss.
-It has further been reported \cite{wang2024auxiliary} in some cases that introducing too much auxiliary loss harms performance on cross-entropy loss.
-The tradeoff for quicker load balance versus validation loss deviates from the pure study of HP transfer and we do not pursue here.
+In conclusion, analyzing a global auxiliary loss requires much more practitioner-specific assumptions (e.g., desiderata in balancing gradients in different layers, desiderata in comparing different models), and that blanket application is not theoretically justified (in fact, aux-loss is not globally minimized with balanced routing).
+Furthermore, even the empirical application of aux-loss requires scrutiny (e.g. batch-wise vs sequence-wise balancing achieve different objectives \cite{liu2024deepseek}).
+While still not a perfect solution, our choice of aux-loss-free balancing is both empirically popular as a replacement and rids us of having to make much more fine-grained assumptions (e.g. only specific biases receive balancing gradients, and sequence vs batch imbalance losses coincide).